lifenautjoe/droppable/README.md

 ## Features

-* Restrict to single or multiple files
+* Restrict drop to single or multiple files
-* CSS class added when files are being dragged on top of the HTML element.
+* CSS class added when files are being dragged on top of the HTML element
-* Clicking on the html element also prompts user for files.
+* Clicking on the html element also prompts user for files
 * Zero dependencies
 * Tiny! (~4 KB Minified)